Murder of Shao Tong: Trial

 Investigators from Iowa traveled to China to witness the proceedings.
 After they returned to Iowa, they revealed more details about the case in a news conference.
-They were still unsure about when exactly Shao had died, believing it most likely that she had survived Li's initial beating only to suffocate after he stuffed her body into a suitcase and put it into his trunk.
+They were still unsure about when exactly Shao had died, believing it most likely that she had survived Li's initial beating only to suffocate after he stuffed her body into a suitcase and put it into her trunk.
 Despite Li's claims in court that it was a crime of passion, the Iowa investigators believed instead that he had planned the killing in advance, and that his original plan was to put weights in the suitcase and sink it in the Skunk River.
 However, the shallowness of the river made that impossible.

-In August, Li received a life sentence.
+In August, Li was sentenced to life imprisonment.